shubham-khandalkar/Django-Resume/README.md

 # Django-Resume
-Full DJango version of the resume
+Full Django version of the resume